-Draper Middle School operates on a modified 74-minute “block schedule” with core subjects (math, English, science and social studies) meeting every other day for 80 minutes.
+Draper Middle School operates on a modified “block schedule” with core subjects (math, English, science and social studies) meeting every other day.
 Here are some key things to know about Draper’s block schedule:

 The schedule follows an alternating cycle: A day; B day; C day and D day.
 There are signs posted around the school to remind you what day it is in the cycle.
 A year-long schedule is on the Web.
 Note: The schedule is planned around scheduled holidays.
 If a snow day falls on an A day, the next day is an A day.